SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Probably New Castle

 Enters fort Dec.
-14; Note: Likely the same person as Benjamin Kenny.
+14; Note: Likely the same person as Benjamin Kenny

 Seveay Dep.
 I